-Amy from Saskatchewan has asked, “I have all the fears I suspect most moms have but also a sense of peace has replaced my sense of dread…Any tips via your blog are appreciated!”
+Amy from Saskatchewan asked, “I have all the fears I suspect most moms might have starting homeschool, but I also have a sense of peace that has replaced my sense of dread when I sent him to school.
+Do you have any tips?”

 You might discover you’re lonelier than you thought you’d be.
 You might discover that you want everyone to come home.
 You might discover that you’re preaching this lifestyle like I am.
 You might discover that it’s a lifestyle, not just an educational alternative.

 2. It will change from the beginning to end of even the first year.

 Your approach will adjust to all the relevant information you’re receiving from your child as you explain a math concept, as you see him too tired, as you see him overwhelmed by a busy day, as you see yourself on a PMS day.

 There’s a lot of information to take in that first year.
 There is no way to do it right and be certain of your path, especially in the beginning.
 You discover you’re teaching a child, not teaching a curriculum.

 3. Your expectations will likely be too high, of your son, and yourself.

 You will get frustrated more times than you thought were possible.
 And you will understand when homeschool moms say, stop that yellow bus, I’m putting my kid on it!